Braves vs. Giants Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Spencer Strider (14-4) for his 26th start of the season.
+- Max Fried (4-1) will take the mound for the Braves, his 10th start of the season.

 |Opponent